 \subsubsection{Hop-constrained group Steiner forest}

 In the group Steiner forest problem we are given $k$ subset pairs $(S_1,R_1),\dots,(S_k,R_k)\subseteq V$, where for every $i\in[k]$, $S_i,R_i\subseteq V$.
-The goal is to construct a minimal weight forest $F$, such that for every $i$, there are vertices $s_i\in S_i$ and $r_i\in R_i$, belonging to the same connected component of $F$.
-The group Steiner forest problem is sometimes called ``generalized connectivity problem'' as it generalizes both group Steiner tree, and Steiner forest problems.
+The goal is to construct a minimum-weight forest $F$, such that for every $i$, there are vertices $s_i\in S_i$ and $r_i\in R_i$, belonging to the same connected component of $F$.
+The group Steiner forest problem is sometimes called the ``generalized connectivity problem'' as it generalizes both group Steiner tree, and Steiner forest problems.

 The group Steiner forest problem was introduced by Alon \etal \cite{AAABN06}.
 The state of the art is by Chekuri \etal \cite{CEGS11} who obtained an $O(\log^2n\log^2k)$ approximation factor.